OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `{` (*statement*)* (*expression*)? `}`

 > Codeblock expression.
 The *statement*s are executed in order,
-> all locals defined within the codeblock are only valid within the codeblock.
+> and all locals defined within the codeblock are only valid within the codeblock.
 > If *expression* is present, the result of *expression* with equivalent type.
 > Otherwise, the codeblock returns *void*.